For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 Factors to Consider for Finding the Best Bike for College

-Before we get to the list of the best bikes for college, let’s discuss something important to know for anyone shopping for a new bike.
+It’s time to read the buying guide.
+Let’s discuss something important to know for anyone shopping for a new commuter bike for traveling to the college campus.

-As always, the most important consideration before you purchase any type of bike is how it fits you.
+As always, the most important consideration before you purchase a commuter bike, hybrid bike or any other type of bike is how it fits you.

 Without taking the time to first check if the bicycle fits your body correctly, you are opening yourself up to possible injuries.
 You will also subject your body to hours of unnecessary discomfort by using an ill-fitting bike.